georgetsirogiannis/SixteenCoreCharacterMapper/HELP.md

 ---

 ## Mapping Personalities
-The Traits Grid is inspired by established psychological frameworks, using public domain terminology (IPIP) to help you define character dispositions.
+The Trait Grid is inspired by established psychological frameworks, using public domain terminology (IPIP) to help you define character dispositions.

-The right-hand Traits Grid shows one card for each trait and a bubble for each visible character.
+The right-hand Trait Grid shows one card for each trait and a bubble for each visible character.
 * **Bubbles** — colored bubbles represent characters.
 * **Position** — horizontal placement reflects the character’s leaning on that trait.
 * **Size** — bubble size reflects the character’s role (Main, Supporting, Background).